NZUBE-ROOT/printf/README.md

 C - printf

 Our first group project at ALX

-ALX is a remote Software Emgineering School.
+ALX is a remote Software Engineering School.